-- 2 4.1.
-This section provides detailed guidance on various aspects to be considered at the - 3 preparedness stage (see Fig. 2.1) when establishing arrangements for the transition phase of a nuclear - 4 or radiological emergency.
-Their implementation is intended to support meeting the prerequisites for - 5 the emergency to be declared terminated given in Section 3. - 6 GENERAL
+4.1.
+This section provides detailed guidance on various aspects to be considered at the preparedness stage (see Fig. 2.1) when establishing arrangements for the transition phase of a nuclear or radiological emergency.
+Their implementation is intended to support meeting the prerequisites for the emergency to be declared terminated given in Section 3.

-- 7 4.2.
-GSR Part 7 [2] requires that: - 8 Governments make adequate preparations to anticipate, prepare for, respond to and recover - 9 from a nuclear or radiological emergency at the operating organization, local, regional and - national levels, and also, as appropriate, at the international level.
-These preparations shall - include adopting legislation and establishing regulations for effectively governing the - preparedness and response for a nuclear or radiological emergency at all levels. - 13 Emergency arrangements include clear allocation of authorities and responsibilities and provide - for coordination in all phases of the response to a nuclear or radiological emergency. - 15 All roles and responsibilities for preparedness and response for a nuclear or radiological - emergency are clearly allocated in advance among operating organizations, the regulatory body - and response organizations. - 18 Response organizations, operating organizations and the regulatory body have the necessary - human, financial and other resources, in view of their expected roles and responsibilities and - 20 the assessed hazards, to prepare for and to deal with both radiological and non-radiological - consequences of a nuclear or radiological emergency, whether the emergency occurs within or - beyond national borders. - 23 Governments ensure that a hazard assessment is performed to provide a basis for a graded - approach in developing generically justified and optimized arrangements in preparedness and - response for a nuclear or radiological emergency. - 26 Governments ensure that arrangements are in place for operations in response to a nuclear or - 27 radiological emergency to be appropriately managed. - 28 Arrangements for delegation and/or transfer of authority be specified in the relevant emergency - 29 plans, together with arrangements for notifying all appropriate parties of the transfer. - 30 4.3.
-In consideration of the prerequisites given in Section 3, governments should review and revise - at the preparedness stage, as appropriate: - 32 The legislative and regulatory framework for governing the preparedness and response for the - transition phase of a nuclear or radiological emergency; - 34 The framework for radiation protection and safety regarding longer term issues associated with - 35 an existing exposure situation in order to ensure a smooth transitioning and to avoid - unnecessary delays due to legal and regulatory issues. - 37 4.4.
+- 6 GENERAL - 7 4.2.
+Requirements 2, 4, 6 and 20 of GSR Part 7 [2] requires that: - Governments make adequate preparations to anticipate, prepare for, respond to and recover from a nuclear or radiological emergency at the operating organization, local, regional and national levels, and also, as appropriate, at the international level.
+These preparations shall include adopting legislation and establishing regulations for effectively governing the preparedness and response for a nuclear or radiological emergency at all levels. - 13 Emergency arrangements include clear allocation of authorities and responsibilities and provide 14 for coordination in all phases of the response to a nuclear or radiological emergency. - All roles and responsibilities for preparedness and response for a nuclear or radiological emergency are clearly allocated in advance among operating organizations, the regulatory body and response organizations. - Response organizations, operating organizations and the regulatory body have the necessary human, financial and other resources, in view of their expected roles and responsibilities and the assessed hazards, to prepare for and to deal with both radiological and non-radiological consequences of a nuclear or radiological emergency, whether the emergency occurs within or beyond national borders. - Governments ensure that a hazard assessment is performed to provide a basis for a graded approach in developing generically justified and optimized arrangements in preparedness and response for a nuclear or radiological emergency. - Governments ensure that arrangements are in place for operations in response to a nuclear or radiological emergency to be appropriately managed. - Arrangements for delegation and/or transfer of authority be specified in the relevant emergency plans, together with arrangements for notifying all appropriate parties of the transfer.

+4.3.
+In consideration of the prerequisites given in Section 3, governments should review and reviseat the preparedness stage, as appropriate:

+- The legislative and regulatory framework for governing the preparedness and response for the transition phase of a nuclear or radiological emergency; - The framework for radiation protection and safety regarding longer term issues associated with an existing exposure situation in order to ensure a smooth transitioning and to avoid unnecessary delays due to legal and regulatory issues. - 4.4.
 As part of the review referred to in para.
-4.3, the need for recruitment of new staff to deal with - 38 the necessary activities during the transition phase and, in the longer term under an existing exposure - 39 situation; provision of 'just-in-time' training; and resource mobilization among relevant organizations - 40 should be identified, and arrangements to implement them when needed should be pre-planned.
+4.3, the need for (a) recruitment of new various positions to be staffed to deal with implement the necessary activities during the transition phase and, in the longer term under an existing exposure situation; (b) provision of 'just-in-time' training; and (c)

+resource mobilization among relevant organizations should be identified, and arrangements to implement them when needed should be pre-planned.

-Authority, role and responsibilities
+3 Authority, role and responsibilities